SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

 ## Test the Application

 - Compile and run the application.
-- Connect the I2C, SPI and ADC sensors, based on the above pin configuration.
+- Connect the I2C, SPI and (ADC or SDC) sensors, based on the above pin configuration.

 ## Expected Results